 Visit our site SuperKids Nutrition and use the search option with key words like constipation and fiber to find more information.
+Learn fun ways to get your kids to move more in our fitness and family section.
 If problems of constipation still persist, contact your child's pediatrician.